-The device provides two external interrupts, two internal timer/event counter interrupts, an internal time base interrupt, and an internal real time clock interrupt.
-The interrupt control register 0 (INTC0;0BH) and interrupt control register 1 (INTC1;1EH) both contain the interrupt control bits that are used to set the enable/disable status and interrupt request flags.
+The device provides an external interrupt, two internal timer/event counter interrupt, the A/D converter interrupt and the IC Bus interrupts.
+The interrupt control register 0 (INTC0;0BH) and interrupt control register 1 (INTC1;1EH) contains the interrupt control bits to set the enable/disable and the interrupt request flags.